NativeScript/ios-jsc/README.md

 To build npm package run `grunt package` in the **root** of the repo.

 #### Artefacts
 The build should produce a `dist/tns-ios-*.tgz` file which is the NPM package.
-It should contain NativeScript.framework, NativeScript template project, Metadata Generator Tool and Metadata Merger Tool.
+It should contain NativeScript, NativeScript template project, MetadataGenerator and WebInspectorUI.

 ## Test
 To run the tests on a connected device: `grunt test`.